haskell/ghcup-hs/docs/dev.md

 Anything dealing with ghcup specific directories is in `GHCup.Utils.Dirs`.

-Download information on where to fetch bindists from is in the appropriate yaml files: `data/metadata/ghcup-<yaml-ver>.yaml`.
+Download information on where to fetch bindists from is in the [ghcup-metadata](https://github.com/haskell/ghcup-metadata) repository.

 ## Design decisions